Add more of the darker coloured fruits and vegetables

 Here are some other ways to boost intakes of fruit and vegetables:

 - Add some fresh fruit or dried fruit to your cereal in the morning eg sultanas and banana go well on porridge, as does a handful of blueberries.

 - Include a piece of fresh fruit as a morning or afternoon snack.
-A banana is easy to grab as you are walking out of the door, and remember to put a couple of pieces of fruit in your bag before you leave home.
+Banana is easy to grab as you are walking out of the door and remember to put a couple of pieces of fruit in your bag before you leave home.
 It’s also an idea to keep some dry fruit in the car or in your bag.
-I suggest the organic apricots which are dark in colour.
+I suggest the organic apricots which are dark in color.